Miracjuiceee/42REV/README.md

 # Piscine C of 42 School

-It's my revision repository of the exercices provide during 42 piscine examen.\n I try to follow the norm and all the rules establish by 42 school.\n
+It's my revision repository of the exercices provide during 42 piscine examen.

+I try to follow the norm and all the rules establish by 42 school.